-- Coordinating and negotiating event space - Engaging with the PHRC IAC through a conference steering committee to identify relevant topics - Developing a pool of speakers to invite based on identified topics - Coordinating sessions with speakers and obtaining continuing education approvals - General event logistics and planning - 4.
+- Coordinating and negotiating event space - Engaging with the PHRC IAC through a conference steering committee to identify relevant topics - Developing a pool of speakers to invite based on identified topics - Coordinating sessions with speakers and obtaining continuing education approvals - General event logistics and planning - Event marketing and promotion - Hosting the event - 4.
 Residential Building Design & Construction Conference (RBDCC): The PHRC will organize, promote, and hold the research-focused RBDCC in even numbered years.
-The RBDCC provides a unique forum for researchers, design professionals, manufacturers, and builders to keep up to date on the latest advancements and discuss their own findings, innovations, and projects related to residential buildings.
+The RBDCC provides a unique forum for researchers, educators, students, design professionals, manufacturers, and builders to keep up to date on the latest advancements and discuss their own findings, innovations, and projects related to residential buildings.
 RBDCC sessions will consist of technical paper or poster presentations on recent research and innovations related to residential buildings.
 The RBDCC is focused on various types of residential buildings including single- and multi-family dwellings, mid-rise and high-rise structures, factory-built housing, dormitories, and hotels/motels.
 Full papers will be published in a conference proceedings.